All Episodes

 I'm in the Longworth building.

-It's no secret, it's public record.
+It's public record.

 But I've had people that'll call me or send a message to me and want to come by, and they won't come in that building and ask me if I can come outside.

-I've had people call me and want to come to the house in East Tennessee.
+I've had people call me and want to come to the house in East Tennessee because they don't want to come to Washington, D.C. and talk to me.

-There's a well publicized television show that was on for a while that I didn't know I didn't know they were coming.
+There was a well-publicized television show that was on for a while that I didn't know.

-I mean, I they said some people wanted to talk to me, and it was a trusted friend.
+I mean, they said some people wanted to talk to me, and it was a trusted friend.

+And I said, sure, send them, bring them up to, come on up to D.C.
+And I said, well, they don't want to come to D.C.
 And they drove from wherever to my house in East Tennessee on a Saturday afternoon.

 tucker carlson